sarah-antillia/Tensorflow-Image-Segmentation-Alzheimer-s-Disease/README.md

 2. Alzheimers-Disease ImageMask Dataset
 </a>
 </h3>
- If you would like to train this Colorectal-Cancer Segmentation model by yourself, please download the latest normalized dataset from the google drive
+ If you would like to train this Alzheimers-Disease Segmentation model by yourself, please download the latest normalized dataset from the google drive
 <a href="https://drive.google.com/file/d/1yOgBhScahk4yb-xCleNFUfEG3JkXSgwi/view?usp=sharing">
 FAZ_Alzheimers-Disease-ImageMask-Dataset-V1.zip